 Walanga Muru has a strong partnership with the Macquarie University's Widening Participation team.
-2022 saw limited opportunities for travel due to continuing concerns particularly in remote communities, about the COVID 19 pandemic.
-The Walanga Muru Pathways team continued to engage with Career Advisors and school leadership teams via online meetings and where possible face to face engagement to provide students from regional and remote areas the opportunity for higher education at Macquarie University.
+2023 saw a greater number of opportunities for travel due to the relaxing of issues and rules related to COVID 19.
+The Walanga Muru Pathways team continued to engage with Career Advisors and school leadership teams via online meetings and face to face engagement to provide students from regional and remote areas the opportunity for higher education at Macquarie University.

-Table 4 ISSP Scholarship data for remote and regional students10
+Table 4 ISSP Scholarship data for remote and regional students

-Education Costs Accommodation Reward Total

-\$ No. \$ No. \$ No. \$ No.

-A. 2021 Payments \$133,100 17 \$133,100 17

-B. 2022 Offers 11 \$23,726 13 \$28,280 6 \$52,006 19

-C. Percentage 12 (C=B/A100) 39%

-2022 Payments \$23,726 13 \$28,280 6 \$52,006 19
+Education Costs Accommodation Reward Total \$ No. \$ No. \$ No. \$ No. A. 2022 Payments \$23,726 13 \$28,280 6 \$52,006 19 B. 2023 Offers \$42,828 6 \$11,312 2 \$54,140 8 C. Percentage (C=B/A100) 104% 2023 Payments \$21,070 14 \$19,796 4 \$40,866 18

-5. Eligibility criteria
+6. Eligibility criteria

-5.1.
+6.1.
 Indigenous Education Strategy

-Macquarie University's Indigenous Strategy 2016-2025 provides a long-term strategy aligning with existing University frameworks and strategic plans to enhance aspirations to achieve Indigenous excellence.
+University's Indigenous Strategy 2016-2025 provides a long-term strategy aligning with existing University frameworks and strategic plans to enhance aspirations to achieve Indigenous excellence.
 The strategy provides an opportunity to consider how the University can build genuine, sustainable, and reciprocal connections and recognise the unique perspectives of Aboriginal and Torres Strait Islander people across all facets of the University's operations including student and community engagement, workforce, learning and teaching, and research.

-2022 saw a renewed energy in delivering the Macquarie University Indigenous Strategy with all activities, events and programs being facilitated back face-to-face and in a hybrid approach where appropriate, after on and off Covid-19 restrictions.
+2023 saw a renewed energy in delivering the Macquarie University Indigenous Strategy with all activities, events and programs being facilitated back face-to-face and in a hybrid approach where appropriate.
+This approach saw greater buy in and attendance for many large-scale meetings and initiatives.
 The year demonstrated continued progress and expansion on our Indigenous Strategy 2016-2025.
 Some of the most notable achievements include:

-- Macquarie University's main campus in Macquarie Park adopted a new name Wallumattagal Campus to recognise the Traditional Custodians of the land on which the University is situated, the Wallumattagal Clan of the Dharug Nation.
-The renaming of our main campus was part of a broader project that investigated and acknowledged the impact of Lachlan Macquarie, as the University's namesake, on First Nations peoples. - A special project of Academic Senate was completed to assess the embedding of Indigenous curriculum across all disciplines of the University.
-The project saw pleasing results and determined about 55 per cent of Macquarie students are exposed to Indigenous knowledges and curriculum during their degrees.
-The Academic Senate also approved the inclusion of the Indigenous Connected Curriculum into our postgraduate curriculum architecture. - A large interest and influx of Aboriginal (Dharug) language and culture within the University begun to be embedded in all aspects of Macquarie University's architecture. - We celebrated an annual record of 71 Aboriginal and/or Torres Strait Islander graduates compared to 66 in 2021. - Manawari Student, Industry and Staff Cultural Safety Training was fully implemented as a microcredential.
+- The continuation of the special project of Academic Senate was completed to assess the embedding of Indigenous curriculum across all disciplines of the University.
+The project saw pleasing results in 2022 and determined about 55 per cent of Macquarie students were exposed to Indigenous knowledges and curriculum during their degrees.
+This increased to 58 percent in 2023. - A large interest and influx of Aboriginal (Dharug) language and culture within the University continued to be embedded in all aspects of Macquarie University's architecture. - We celebrated an increased number of PhD completions with five Aboriginal and/or Torres Strait Islander graduates compared to one in 2022. - Manawari Student, Industry and Staff Cultural Safety Training was fully implemented as a micro- credential. - A Micro-Credential was developed to inform community members about the Referendum.
+This Micro Credential saw over 3000 enrolments. - Our Inaugural Pro Vice Chancellor Indigenous Strategy was successful in gaining a Deputy Vice Chancellor position.
+A new Pro Vice Chancellor (Indigenous) was appointed in early 2024.

 In collaboration with faculties and departments across the University, Walanga Muru continued to offer opportunities to Aboriginal and Torres Strait Islander students to ensure a transformational student experience through a culturally affirming and intellectually engaging environment.
-Furthermore, our collaboration with the Wuyagiba Study Hub continued in 2022.
-The two micro-credentials: ACOM1001 and ENVS1000, approved by Macquarie University in 2021 were again facilitated.
+Furthermore, our collaboration with the Wuyagiba Study Hub continued in 2023.
+The two microcredentials: ACOM1001 and ENVS1000, approved by Macquarie University in 2021 were again facilitated.
 These 2 micro-credentials were delivered onsite at Wuyagiba by two Macquarie University academics with two Indigenous Science and Knowledges units delivered by community Elders and Knowledge Holders.
-Eight students completed the two micro-credentials offered.
-The Wuyagiba Study Hub attracted another four years of funding through the Regional University Centres grants program, with Macquarie being acknowledged as a 100 per cent partner aligned to the grant.
-In December, a three-day experience was hosted which involved assessments and introductions, with the opportunity to visit the Australian Museum, Sydney Royal Botanical Gardens, Circular Quay & the Manly ferry.
+Ten students completed the two micro-credentials offered.